eshaljain/git-test/README.md

 # git-test
-Testing how the git works
+This is to test how git works.